Parents of missing 2-year-old boy have 'stopped cooperating,' Madera police say

 RELATED: 3 days after search called off, 2-year-old Madera boy Thaddeus Sran still missing

+Arnold thanked the Madera community for helping in the search for Thaddeus, adding, "The most important thing the public can do to help, at this point, is to think about the night of the 14th, and the morning of the 15th.
+And if they remember anything at all that's suspicious or in any way relates to this case, to call us."

-The Sran family has set up $5,000 reward for information leading to Thaddeus.
+The Sran family has set up a $5,000 reward for information leading to Thaddeus.

+On Tuesday evening, dozens who've been helping search for Thaddeus came together for a vigil at Courthouse Park in Madera.

+Organizer Victoria Castaneda said she is still shocked by the disappearance and said she's helped in the search while posting his picture and a plea to return him.

 Parents of missing 2-year-old boy have 'stopped cooperating,' Madera police say